greenlandlab/greenlandlab/README.md

  ## About Me

  I am a young dev who codes for fun.
 I like to code in simple compiled languages & static like C. But I do have some experince in Python and luau.
 I like to learn simple languages and simple things.
-I am currently trying to learn [**Zig**](https://ziglang.org).
-I tried to understand Go but failed so I left that.
+I am currently trying to learn C betterand looking for another language to learn.
+I am also trying to learn some usefull tools like Cmake or make , git , etc. I tried to understand Go but failed so I left that.
 I have learnt C++ in the past but I have quit it due to C being simpler , less complicated and more fun in my opinion.
 My toolset is mainly Linux.
 I don't use Windows for devolopment , I only use it when apps which don't run Linux even when using translaters like [**wine**](https://www.winehq.org/) or the translater is sketchy.

  And Thats my profile tour for now!
 Hope you enjoyed.
 If you got some time please do check out my repos I try my hardest to make open source projects and I would appreciate if you try to make my code better :D.